periebm/periebm/README.md

 - ⚡ As for today I'm working as a Hardware Developer (Graduated in Electrical Engineering).
 My activities includes coding microcontrollers in C, drawing PCBs,  and building and breaking electronic circuits of all sorts.

+- 🎵 Besides all of that, in my freetime I love playing the guitar, playing with my dogs and gaming sometimes.

 - 📫 Reach me in *periclesebmendes@gmail.com*

 <br>